Data Privacy and Security Guidelines

-This Data Privacy and Security Guidelines (“DPSG” or “Security Guidelines”) document sets forth the duties and obligations of MHE (defined below) with respect to Personally Identifiable Information (defined below).
+This Data Privacy and Security Guidelines ("DPSG" or "Security Guidelines") document sets forth the duties and obligations of McGraw Hill (defined below) with respect to Personally Identifiable Information (defined below).
 In the event of any inconsistencies between the DPSG and the Agreement (defined below), the parties agree that the DPSG will supersede and prevail.
 Capitalized terms not defined herein shall have the meaning ascribed to them in the Agreement.

 "Applicable Laws" means federal, state and international privacy, data protection and information security-related laws, rules and regulations applicable to the Services and to Personally Identifiable Information.